JordyAaldering/Big-Data/docs/assignment06.md

     /user/JordyAaldering/out
 ```

+This will only take a few minutes, after which we will have a bunch of parquet files in the `out` folder.
+We are now ready to move on to the next map-reduce part.

 ## Map-Reduce

 We will do the map-reduce in a separate step.
-This is to avoid memory overhead problems.
-As a bonus it also makes the code easier to read and understand.
+This is to avoid memory overhead problems, and so that we do not have to run the entire program again when we make a mistake in the map-reduce part.
+As an added bonus, it also makes the code easier to read and understand.

 The map-reduce implementation is actually very simple.
-We define a function `reduceDomains` to do this.
-As you can see this function takes an RDD of only a string and an integer.
-This is because for the map-reduce we omit the parent domain, and we only take the domain of the link and its year.
+We first define a function `reduceDomains`.
+This function takes an RDD of only a string and an integer, this is because for the map-reduce we omit the parent domain, and we only take the domain of the link and its year.
+We filter the results a bit depending on the `minLinks` value, in order to remove domains that were barely linked.
+These are not interesting to us.

 ```scala
 def reduceDomains(domains: RDD[(String, Int)], minLinks: Int) : RDD[(String, Int, Int)] = {